soongenwong/NFT_game/README.md

 ## Elevator Pitch

-[Your Project Name] revolutionizes game access by transforming playtime into **secure, time-limited NFTs** on the Polkadot Asset Hub.
+NFT Rental Game revolutionizes game access by transforming playtime into **secure, time-limited NFTs** on the Polkadot Asset Hub.
 Players gain true ownership and flexible access, while developers unlock innovative monetization models and enhanced security, all powered by our custom smart contract.

 ---